Estimate Time8 min

 Retirement plans when you're self-employed

-While contractors don't have access to a typical 401(k) plan, you may be able to save in a retirement account built specifically for small business owners with a high contribution limit.
+While independent workers don't have access to a typical 401(k) plan, you may be able to save in a retirement account built specifically for small business owners with a high contribution limit.
 In other words, you get the opportunity to save a lot of money in a tax-advantaged account each year.

 The ability to defer taxes offered by retirement savings accounts is among the biggest tax benefits available to most investors.
 Deferring taxes may help your money grow by keeping more of it invested and potentially growing.